moonbitlang/moonbit-course/course10/course_en.md

 // Probe to the right of the index of the original hash, return the index of the first empty slot fn find_slot[K : Hash + Eq, V](map : HT_open[K, V], key : K) -> Int {
-  let hash = key.hash() // Hash value of the key let mut i = hash.mod_u(map.length) // Index to be sotred at if there's no hash collision while map.occupied[i], i = (i + 1).mod_u(map.length) {
+  let hash = key.hash() // Hash value of the key let mut i = hash.mod_u(map.length) // Index to be stored at if there's no hash collision while map.occupied[i], i = (i + 1).mod_u(map.length) {
     if map.values[i].key == key { // If a key already exists, return its index return i